Jahanvi131/fe-airbnc/README.md

 - created routes for available pages:

-  1. Home
+  1. Home - where you can list of properties with filter and sort functionality
-  2. View single property details
+  2. View single property details - property details, reviews and reservation
-  3. View/Update your profile
+  3. View/Update your profile - loggged in user profile view/edit
-  4. Wishlists
+  4. Wishlists - favourited properties you can see here
-  5. Trips
+  5. Trips - reserved properties you can see here
-  6. NotFound
+  6. NotFound - for unknown path

 - tried to explore and add various react hooks to improve the user experience.

   1.  useState
   2.  useEffect
   3.  useparams